SteveProXNA/CandyKid/README.md

 - You Tube http://www.youtube.com/watch?v=2ZPBw24cEfQ

 ###### CREDITS
-Special thanks to Grandstand Leisure from New Zealand in September-1984
+Special thanks to Grandstand Leisure from New Zealand in September 1984.
 <br />
 Original source code published in Sega magazine [http://bit.ly/2a5TqDw]